ibakshay/commentcreator/README.md

 If you want to greet the contributors with the custom content rather than using the default, then you can provide any custom content as an input.
+> Specify custom content string with 'content' parameter like below workflow

 ``` yml